New Seasons Market: New Seasons Labor Union

 and by November 28, 2022, over half of all New Seasons Market stores had filed to unionize, with 10 of 19 filing with the National Labor Relations Board, with workers at the Cedar Hills location in Beaverton, Oregon, filing to unionize under the NSLU on that same day.

-On December 9, 2022, workers under the NSLU at the Woodstock location voted to unionize by a vote of 80–18, and on December 13, 2022, the Grant Park location voted to unionize by a vote of 72–22, and as of January 4, 2023, five locations are now unionized.
+On December 9, 2022, workers under the NSLU at the Woodstock location voted to unionize by a vote of 80–18, and on December 13, 2022, the Grant Park location voted to unionize by a vote of 72–22, and as of December 2023, 11 locations were unionized.
+One of the early external organizers to help the New Seasons Labor Union was the organization Jobs with Justice, the founder of which, Mark Medina, formerly worked for Burgerville and engaged in efforts to unionize Burgerville workers under the Burgerville Workers Union.

 On January 13, 2023, it was found by the National Labor Relations Board that New Seasons Market engaged in unfair labor practices in regard to their attempts to stop union activities at the Orenco Station store.
 According to a union representative, the company threatened employees based on benefits availability in regard to unionizing.
 New Seasons Market released a statement disagreeing with the National Labor Relations Board findings.
-An April 2023 hearing will decide if another unionization vote is to occur at Orenco Station, which will nullify the previous vote that failed.
+The company and union settled on a rerun, which took place in February 2024, and staff once again voted against UFCW Local 555 representation.

+The following September, workers at the 10 of the 11 unionized locations staged a one-day unfair labor practice strike, which happened concurrently with a week long strike at Portland Fred Meyer locations.

+Workers at all 11 stores unionized under the NSLU voted to strike on November 27, 2024, the day before Thanksgiving, and called for customers to boycott the company until a "fair contract could be reached," citing the 2 years it has taken for a union contract to be negotiated with the company, also accusing the company of proposing "non-starter" ideas during bargaining sessions.
+Workers pointed to the company proposing to cut wages to $20 an hour for all union workers and cutting health insurance benefits in response to demands for "living wages" based around $27 per hour.
+New Seasons Market countered by referencing the three-year period it took for Burgerville workers to reach a contract, releasing a statement saying the company is "committed to finding common ground."